 My parents were only 16 years old when they married.
 I was born 6 days before Dad’s 18th birthday.
 So in the picture included above, Dad was either 17 or 18 years old.
 Mom was 17 years old when I was born.
 Mom has always been a small person.
 As an adult she is 4’11” tall, and for most of her adult life, she seldom weighed more than 85 pounds.
 But she didn’t reach her full height until she was 20 years old, so at the time she gave birth to me, she was even smaller.

 On the day Mom went into labor, she was visiting her older sister (my Aunt Silly) at Grandma’s house, because Aunt Silly had just given birth a week before to my Almost Twin cousin.
-Grandma drove Mom to the hospital while Aunt Silly called Dad’s workplace to tell him the news, and then to call several other relatives.
+Grandma drove Mom to the hospital while Aunt Silly called Dad’s workplace to tell him the news, and then called several other relatives.

 This was back in the day when husbands were definitely not allowed or expected to be in the delivery room.
 Grandma was in there for part of the proceedings only because she was a nurse at that hospital, and her shift started midway through the labor, and well, there wasn’t a lot of staff at the tiny town hospital.
 Things seemed to be proceeding normally for several hours.
 Dad was anxiously pacing out in the hallway, while other relatives occasionally tried to distract him.

 Then the screams started.
 Mom was moved from the delivery room to a surgical room.
 Another nurse switched out for Grandma, and she wound up being one of the people keeping Dad from bursting into the operating room as the screams got worse.
-One of the things that went wrong in the birth was her abdominal wall started tearing while her body was trying to get me out.
-In Dad’s version of the story, he swore that he hurt a tearing sound the moment that her scream went from being merely disturbing to blood-curdlingly frightening.
+One of the things that went wrong in the birth was Mom’s abdominal wall started tearing while her body was trying to get me out.
+In Dad’s version of the story, he swore that he heard a tearing sound the moment that her screams went from being merely disturbing to blood-curdlingly frightening.
 There were other problems, most of which weren’t diagnosed until later.

 Eventually I was delivered and whisked off to the nursery.
 Mom was stitched back together.
 Then Mom was moved to a recovery room and Dad was let in to see her.
 Mom was conscious, but also on very strong painkillers.
 A nurse brought me in for my parents to hold for the first time.
 Mom and Dad decided on a name (they chose poorly, but I legally fixed that many years later).
 Dad asked Mom if there was anything he could get her.
 Mom said, “I’m really craving rabbit.”
 Dad kissed her and left.

 Other family members were allowed in to see Mom.
 For about another 45 minutes, everything seemed fine.
 Then, in the middle of sleepily talking to Grandma about something, Mom had a seizure.
 Mom had never had a seizure before.
-Family was shooed out as medical personnel swarmed in, then Mom was again whisked off to an operating room.
+Family members was shooed out as medical personnel swarmed in, then Mom was again whisked off to an operating room.